-And so Britain became my home, I had a house to live in, 3 children, a business to run and my return to Poland suddenly was not a question at all.
+This was one of a number of events that made Britain become my home, I had a house to live in, 3 children, a business to run and my return to Poland suddenly was not a question at all.
 I loved Britain, I loved my family (both of them) and Poland too, but I just could not go back, it would be a lasting legacy that would haunt Zdzislaw and would break Stanislawa's heart.

 Ultimately I know I was selfish and took the easy way out, the one that worked for me and for this it will be not me that pays the price but my family and my descendants.
 At this point I was an ex-soldier, tired from the war, I just wanted love, a home and my natural desires made this happen in the UK.